 If you’re unsure about what a particular setting does, click the question mark (?) beside the setting for a brief explanation.
 Disabling a setting will change the slider from blue to white.

-Note: If you click the Switch All button that will deactivate ALL the privacy settings in one fell swoop.
+Note: If you click the Disable All button that will deactivate everything in one fell swoop.
 I recommend that you ignore this button and make the changes individually as explained above.